rodrigocfd/winsafe/README.md

 This crate provides bindings for a selected subset of the [Win32 API](https://docs.microsoft.com/en-us/windows/win32/) in safe, idiomatic Rust.
 This subset includes functions, structs and constants.
 In addition, it provides high-level [GUI wrappers](crate::gui) for windows and controls, allowing the development of complex and scalable Win32 GUI applications, in 100% native Win32.

+Documentation for the `master` branch: [rodrigocfd.github.io/winsafe/winsafe](https://rodrigocfd.github.io/winsafe/winsafe/)

 ## Current status

 This crate is still in its infancy! 👶

-It already works, but it's still very alpha version, under heavy development.
+It already works, but it's still incomplete and under heavy development.

 ## Example

-WinSafe works with ordinary windows (created programatically) and also with resource dialogs from `.rc` files.
+WinSafe works with both ordinary windows (created programatically) and resource dialogs (from `.rc` files).
 Be sure to check the [examples folder](examples/), which is being constantly updated.

 Here is an [example](examples/01_button_click/) of an ordinary window with a button.
-The click event is handled with a closure:
+Note how the click event is handled with a closure:

 ![Example 01](examples/01_button_click/ex01.gif)